Towards Accelerated Greedy Sampling and Reconstruction of Bandlimited Graph Signals: Sampling of Spectrally Sparse Graph Signals

 The worst-case computational complexity of Algorithm \ref{alg:1} is analyzed next.
-In the $i\ts{th}$ iteration, step 6 costs $\mathcal{O}(k(N-i))$ as one needs to search over $N-i$ rows of $\U$ and compute inner-product of $k$-dimensional vectors in order to evaluate the selection criterion.
+In the $i\ts{th}$ iteration, step 6 costs $\mathcal{O}(k(N-i))$ as one needs to search over $N-i$ rows of $\U$ and compute inner-products of $k$-dimensional vectors in order to evaluate the selection criterion.
 Step 8 is a matrix-vector product whose complexity is $\mathcal{O}(k^2)$.
-Note that in our implementations we use the modified Gram-Schmidt (MGS) algorithm to update the residual vector with a significantly lower complexity of $\mathcal{O}(ki)$.
+Note that in our implementation we use the modified Gram-Schmidt (MGS) algorithm to update the residual vector with a significantly lower complexity of $\mathcal{O}(ki)$.
 Thus, the total cost of the $i\ts{th}$ iteration is $\mathcal{O}(k(N-i)+ki) = \mathcal{O}(k(N-i))$.
-Since $i\leq k$ and there are $k$ iterations, the overall complexity of Algorithm \ref{alg:1} is $\mathcal{O}(Nk^2)$.
+Since $i\leq k$ and there are $k$ iterations, the overall complexity of Algorithm \ref{alg:1} is $\mathcal{O}(Nk^2)$. {Please refer to Table \ref{table2} for a comparison between computational costs of proposed schemes in this paper to the existing methods.} \algorithmicdo{}